oat-sa/taohub-articles/forge/pci-development.md

 PCI that support versioning will have the version set as the property “version”.

-### Semantic versionning
+### Semantic versioning

-PCI version number follow the semantic versionning: MAJOR.MINOR.PATCH\
+PCI version number follow the semantic versioning: MAJOR.MINOR.PATCH\
 MAJOR : incompatible change, both runtime libs and existing qti xml need to be updated (properties, response declaration, response processing).
 In this case, a separate update script is required to update the xml (items or/and deliveries) before the existing items can make use of the new major version.<br/>

 MINOR : new features, libs are updated, qti xml does not need to be updated\